Zineb2a/Zineb2a/README.md

 ## 👩‍💻 About Me
 Hi, I'm Zineb!
 I'm passionate about **software development**, exploring **new technologies**, and solving challenging problems.

-Here are a few more things about me:
-- 🌱 **Eager Learner**: Always seeking opportunities to expand my technical skillset.
-- 💼 **Aspiring Professional**: Looking for an internship to gain hands-on experience and contribute to impactful projects.
-- 🤝 **Collaborator**: I thrive in team environments and enjoy building with others.

 ---

 ## 🚀 Current Projects